amanchokshi/EMBERS/README.md

 Emperically, we expect ORBCOMM satellites to only emit in one frequency channel, while the NOAA weather satellites emit in two consecutive channels and the Meteor satellite emits in 5 consecutive channels.
 I modify `channel_map.json` and save it to the data folder, to used later.

+After looking at all the plots, `channel_map.json` has only 35 remaining satellites of the original 71.

 &nbsp;
 ### Null Test